 If CHKDSK commands have deleted your files, you can read this to know how to recover:

-Does CHKDSK utility delete your important data?
+Does your files get lost after CHKDSK?
 Here are ways to help your recover CHKDSK deleted files in few steps.

 That’s how do I test my hard drive on Windows.
 If you want to check hard drive health Mac, please go to this page.